Home » How To Make The Best Jamaican Rasta Pasta With Shrimp

 Directions

-• Make The Sauce: Lower heat.
+• Make The Sauce: Lower the heat.
 Pour in milk and coconut milk.
-Stir in parmesan cheese until melted and creamy.
+Stir in Parmesan cheese until melted and creamy.
 Season with dry jerk seasoning, salt, and pepper to taste.

 • Combine Everything: Add cooked pasta to the sauce.
 Toss to coat.
 Return shrimp to the pan and stir gently to warm through.

-• Finish & Serve: Squeeze fresh lime or lemon juice over the finished dish.
+• Finish and Serve: Squeeze fresh lime or lemon juice over the finished dish.
 Garnish with extra green onions, parsley, or thyme.
 Serve hot.

 Camille’s Notes